-All employees, officers and directors of the Company should comply with all of the laws, rules and regulations of the U.S. and other countries, and the states, counties, cities and other jurisdictions, applicable to the Company or its business.
+All employees, officers and directors of the Company must comply with all of the laws, rules and regulations of the U.S. and other countries, and the states, counties, cities and other jurisdictions, applicable to the Company or its business.
+It is essential that all employees know and understand the legal and regulatory requirements and other standards that apply to the Company's business and to their specific area of responsibility.

-This Code of Ethics does not and is not intended to summarize all laws, rules and regulations applicable to the Company and its employees, officers and directors.
-Please consult the Compliance Officer and Company guidelines on specific laws, rules and regulations applicable to the Company.
+This Code does not and is not intended to summarize all laws, rules and regulations applicable to the Company and its employees, officers and directors.
+Please consult with the Compliance Officer and Company guidelines on specific laws, rules and regulations applicable to the Company.

-The Company has designated Jian Li as Interim Compliance Officer to administer this Code.
+The Company has designated Timothy M. Papp as Compliance Officer to administer this Code.